Cheyenne, Wyoming: Parks and recreation

 The Cheyenne Community Recreation and Events Department operates an Ice and Events center, swimming pool, spray park, skateboard park, two golf courses, Cheyenne Botanic Gardens (including the Paul Smith Children's Village at the Gardens), paddle boat rentals in Lions Park (summers only), cemeteries, forestry operations, community house, Youth Activity Center and a miniature golf park.

-The Cheyenne Parks and Recreation Department also operates a 37 mi Greater Cheyenne Greenway system.
+The Cheyenne Parks and Recreation Department also operates over 47 mi of greenway on the Greater Cheyenne Greenway system.
 The greenway connects parks and neighborhoods of greater Cheyenne.
 It includes many bridges and underpasses where travelers can avoid high traffic roads and travel above waterways and drainages.
 It is known that the famous bicycler, Cheyenne Otero, spent many weekends there training for marathons.
-In 1996, as a result of the greenway, Cheyenne was named a "Trail Town USA" by the National Park service and the American Hiking Society.
+In 1996, as a result of the greenway, Cheyenne was named a "Trail Town USA" by the National Park Service and the American Hiking Society.

 Government

-Cheyenne's government consists of a mayor and a city council, elected on a non-partisan basis.
+Cheyenne's government consists of a mayor and a city council, elected on a nonpartisan basis.
 The mayor is elected in a citywide vote.
-The current Mayor, Patrick Collins, a bicycle shop owner, took office on January 4, 2021.
+The current mayor, Patrick Collins, a bicycle shop owner, took office on January 4, 2021.
 He was elected for a second term in the November 2024 mayoral election.
-The city council has nine members each of whom are elected from one of three wards.
+The city council has nine members, each of whom is elected from one of three wards.
 Each ward elects three members.
 The mayor's office is responsible for managing the various city departments, which consist of Police, Fire Rescue, Planning and Development, Engineering, Public Works, Treasury, Attorney's Office, Human Resources, and Municipal Court.
 The Planning and Development Department manages the Downtown Development Authority.
 The Cheyenne Board of Public Utilities is owned by the city but is semi-autonomous.

 In March 2025, Cheyenne Police Chief Mark Francisco announced a nearly full sworn officer staff with 111 of 115 positions filled.

 Education

 Public education in all of the city of Cheyenne is provided by Laramie County School District #1.
-The district is served by four high schools, Central High on the northwest side, East High on the east side, South High on the south side, and Triumph High, also on the south side.
+The district is served by four high schools, Central High on the northwest side, East High on the east side, and South High and Triumph High on the south side.

-Cheyenne is home to the Laramie County Community College (LCCC), one of seven constituent campuses managed by the Wyoming Community College Commission.
+Cheyenne is home to the Laramie County Community College, one of seven constituent campuses managed by the Wyoming Community College Commission.

 Cheyenne has a public library, a branch of the Laramie County Library System.